South End station

-South End is the tentatively named and planned light rail infill station in Charlotte, North Carolina.
+South End is a planned light rail infill station in Charlotte, North Carolina.
 The at-grade dual side platforms are to be a stop along the Lynx Blue Line, serving South End and reconnecting the nearby Dilworth and Brookhill neighborhoods.
 At an estimated cost of $24 million, CATS expects the station to open in 2028.

 Location

 The station will be located on the Blue Line tracks between New Bern and East/West Boulevard stations, The platforms are in a split configuration, with the northbound platforms behind Publix and the southbound behind Sycamre/Atherton Lofts.
 Part of the reason for the selectred station site is to provide a safe level crossing to access the grocery store from the north side of the tracks, as jumping the gates to cross the railway line had become an issue.